eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 The introduction of Wasm-bpf is undoubtedly an exciting development, yet it's important to weigh these trade-offs when considering its adoption.
 For organizations with existing eBPF workloads or those looking to exploit the full range of eBPF capabilities, a careful evaluation of the potential impacts on performance, compatibility, and developer productivity is necessary.

-## Run eBPF in Wasm Docker
+### Run eBPF in Wasm Docker

-The following code
+The following image show how eBPF tools can work in a WebAssembly based container.
+The program is monitoring the process exec and exit in the kernel.

+A user can build, push, pull, or run the eBPF tools just like LXC, but more lightweight and configurable.

+And also, it can enable container tools and OCI storage to manage the eBPF programs.

+TODO

+### Development of eBPF in Wasm

+Similar developing experience as the libbpf-bootstrap, can port eBPF tools with minimal efforts.
+We have port 10+ tools from the bcc, and also other usecases in C/C++, Go, Rust.
+We also provide Wasm version of a libbpf, libbpf-rs and Go ebpf library.

+TODO

-## Challenges of eBPF for Wasm: Bridging Architecture and Kernel Dependencies
+### Challenges of eBPF for Wasm: Bridging Architecture and Kernel Dependencies

 The integration of eBPF with WebAssembly (Wasm) within Kubernetes is a promising approach but comes with its own set of challenges: